 Shopping bots are the future.
 And the future is already here.
-Today, almost 40% of shoppers are still shopping online weekly, up from 28% pre-pandemic.
-And this trend doesn’t seem like it will slow down post-pandemic.
+Today, almost 40% of shoppers are shopping online weekly and 64% shop a hybrid of online and in-store.
+And this trend doesn’t seem like it’s slowing down.
 Forecasts predict global online sales will increase 17% year-over-year.

 What are shopping bots?